Total Pageviews

 The most egregious examples might warrant immediate replacement or reassignment.
 If you simply replace one bad boss with another, you didn’t really improve anything (but you did further lower the morale and hope of the team).
 Certainly, you can work on your hiring and selection practices (for both internal and external candidates, but that doesn’t give much immediate help.

-The single best way to reduce the cost of bad managers is to help them develop into good managers.
+The single best way to reduce the cost of poor managers is to help them develop into good managers and people-leaders.
 That happens with feedback, coaching and training.
 Many organizations have reduced their focus and investment in leadership development during the turbulence of the past couple of years.
-That turbulence has made the job of a leader/manager even more complex.
+That turbulence has made the job of a leader even more complex.
 The mix of a harder role with less support is a recipe for more bad bosses.

 It is time to look carefully at the skills and results of our managers and provide them with the support they need to grow and improve.
 Doing this will create positive ripples beyond what you might image and cut operating costs at the same time.